 Local transportation planning

-The TAC's mission is to determine the regional inter-modal transportation needs of the SMCOG service area and make recommendations to local, regional, and state entities on how those needs might be met.
-The committee is comprised of two representatives from each of SMCOG's ten counties and are appointed each year by the SMCOG board of directors.
+The TAC committee is comprised of two representatives from each of SMCOG's ten counties and are appointed each year by the SMCOG board of directors.

 The TAC prioritizes local transportation needs within the region annually.
 Road, bridge, bicycle and pedestrian regional needs are then prioritized with all regional planning agencies in the MoDOT Southwest District for incorporation into the Statewide Transportation Improvement Program (STIP).

-To submit a new need that is not included in the lists above, please submit through the online form.
+To submit a new need that is not included in the lists above, please submit through the online form below:

 Federal law requires that projects and programs seeking funding through the Enhanced Mobility for Individuals and Individuals with Disabilities (Section 5310) be identified in a locally developed TCP.
 The TCP must be developed through a public process with participation from seniors, individuals with disabilities, transportation service providers, and human service agencies.
 Transportation needs of individuals with disabilities, seniors, and people with low incomes are identified in the TCP and strategies for meeting those needs are developed.